-Metropolitan's storage capacity, which includes reservoirs, conjunctive use and other groundwater storage programs within Metropolitan's service area and groundwater and surface storage accounts delivered through the State Water Project or Colorado River Aqueduct, is approximately 5.93 million acre-feet.
-In 2013,2014, approximately 626,000 acre-feet of stored water was emergency storage that was reserved for use in the event of supply interruptions from earthquakes or similar emergencies (see "METROPOLITAN'S WATER DELIVERY SYSTEM-Seismic Considerations" in this Appendix A), as well as extended drought.
+Metropolitan's storage capacity, which includes reservoirs, conjunctive use and other groundwater storage programs within Metropolitan's service area and groundwater and surface storage accounts delivered through the State Water Project or CRA, is approximately 5.935.83 million acre-feet.
+In 2014, approximately 626,000 acre-feet of stored water was emergency storage that was reserved for use in the event of supply interruptions from earthquakes or similar emergencies (see "METROPOLITAN'S WATER DELIVERY SYSTEM-Seismic Considerations" in this Appendix A), as well as extended drought.
 Metropolitan's emergency storage requirement is established periodically to provide a six-month water supply at 75 percent of member agencies retail demand under normal hydrologic conditions.
 Metropolitan's ability to replenish water storage, both in the local groundwater basins and in surface storage and banking programs, has been limited by Bay-Delta pumping restrictions under the Interim Remedial Order in NRDC v.
 Kempthorne and the biological opinions issued for listed species.
 See "-State Water Project-Endangered Species Act Considerations" above.
 Metropolitan replenishes its storage accounts when imported supplies exceed demands.
 Effective storage management is dependent on having sufficient years of excess supplies to store water so that it can be used during times of shortage.
 Historically, excess supplies have been available in about seven of every ten years.
 Metropolitan forecasts that, with anticipated supply reductions from the State Water Project due to pumping restrictions, it will need to draw down on storage in about seven of ten years and will be able to replenish storage in about three years out of ten.
 This reduction in available supplies extends the time required for storage to recover from drawdowns and could require Metropolitan to implement its Water Supply Allocation Plan during extended dry periods.

 As a result of increased State Water Project supplies and reduced demands from 2010 to 2012, Metropolitan rebuilt its storage after several years of withdrawals to approximately 3.375 million acre-feet, including emergency storage.
 This was the highest end-of-year total water reserves in Metropolitan's history.
 In 2013, Metropolitan drew 407,000 acre-feet from storage to meet demands, reducing overall storage to 2.968 million acre-feet.
-Metropolitan expects to draw between 1.0 million acre-feet and 1.3withdrew approximately 1.2 million acre-feet from storage in 2014 and anticipates that its 2014 year-end overall storage will be between 1.7 million acre-feet and 2.0was approximately 1.8 million acre-feet.
-The following table shows three years of Metropolitan's water in storage as of January 1, 2014, including emergency storage.
+Metropolitan withdrew approximately 1.2 million acre-feet from storage in 2014 and 2014 year-end overall storage was approximately 1.8 million acre-feet.
+The following table shows three years of Metropolitan's water in storage as of January 1, including emergency storage.
+Metropolitan staff-projects that approximately 128,000 Approximately 127 thousand acre-feet will bewere withdrawn from dry-year storage reserves in the first six months of 2015, leaving approximately 1.0571.72 million acre-feet in-dry-year storage reserves as of July 1, 2015.
+Dry-year storage is total storage, excluding emergency storage.
+Metropolitan staff estimates that the storage reserve level as of December 31, 2015 will be 1.36 million acre-feet.